Good to know

 -The vegan-friendly (a.k.a. animal-free) Ocun Nitro is a performance-oriented rock climbing shoe.
 It is engineered to help climbers pull off highly technical maneuvers efficiently.

 -Much like most climbing shoes from Ocun, the Nitro is built with the 3-Force System.
 This brand-owned technology gives the shoe improved torsional (twisting) stiffness, thereby supporting the foot as it deals with micro-edges and similar tiny projections.

 Downturn.
 The Nitro, with its highly downturned toe box, is an aggressive climbing shoe.
 Its hardy talon-like forefoot, along with the 3-Force System, delivers toeing precision and security on chips, pebbles, and sags.
 Rock shoes with this type of camber are comfy enough for short climbs and single-pitch problems.

 Applications.
 This aggressively downturned Ocun piece is intended primarily for boulderers.
 Users may use it both indoors and outdoors, especially on overhanging terrain.

 Ocun’s Nitro is a unisex rock climbing shoe that comes with a low-cut ankle cuff.
 Female senders are advised to get it in about a full size smaller than their sneaker size to get a snug fit out of it.
-With regular use and over time, its synthetic confines might stretch, albeit no more than an inch.

 The toe types it accommodates by default include cube and Egyptian.
 The former refers to digits that are lined up seemingly in a level line, while the latter refers to toes that taper from the big toe down.